-It’s a legal requirement to have insurance when you take your car out on the road, but you can choose the level of cover you want.
+It’s a legal requirement to have insurance when you take your car out on the road, but it’s up to you to choose which level of cover you want.

-The three main types of car insurance are third party, third party, fire and theft, and comprehensive – but how much protection do each of these provide, and which one should you get?
+The three main types of car insurance are third party, third party, fire and theft, and comprehensive cover, but it’s not always easy to know how much protection each of these provides, and which policy is right for you.

 While it might be tempting to simply seek out the cheapest option, especially when living costs remain high, it’s a good idea to familiarise yourself with what exactly the various types of policy cover before you make a decision.
 For example, if you opt for the minimum level of cover, your policy won’t pay out for repairs to your car if you have an accident which was your fault.

-Here, we explain the different types of car insurance and what they cover – and what they don’t, as well as why it’s vital to always shop around before buying.
+Here, we explain the different types of car insurance and what they cover – and what they don’t, as well as why it’s vital to always compare cover from a range of providers before buying.

 How does third party car insurance work?